kailash-manasarovar/statement/docs/timeline/2024/april.md

 - I become convinced, yet again, I'm going to be arrested for some undisclosed matter.
 - I believe this was being heavily reinforced by online manipulation during this period.
 - I believe this is something that was triggered in my mind in 1989 by the Tottenham rape gangs and how they very effectively silence children who have some respect for law enforcement.
+- You could ask Winston May or Colin Dale about that, I guess.

 ### Paqui account